chrisxfire/chrisxfire.github.io/content/notes/_net/types/reference-types/delegates/events.md

 publisher.RaiseCustomEvent += HandleCustomEvent;
 ```

-# Subscribe to Events with an Anonymous Function
+# subscribe to events with an anonymous function
 ```cs
 // ONLY use an anonymous function if you don't have to unsubscribe from the event later: publisher.RaiseCustomEvent += (object o, System.EventArgs e) =>